 2.4 Time frames.
 We will take reasonable steps to complete our mandate and give you any deliverables in the timeframes agreed with you, or as soon as is reasonably possible in the circumstances.

 2.5 Updating advice.
 We will give you advice based on our understanding of the relevant statutes, case law and practice as at the time we give the advice.
-Subsequent changes in law and practice may affect the advice but we are not obliged to update advice in line with these changes, unless we have specifically agreed with you to do so, in writing.
+Subsequent changes in law and practice may affect the advice but we are not obliged to update advice in line with these changes, unless we have specifically agreed in writing with you to do so.

 3.1 We will agree our fees for any Matter with you at the appropriate time.